Slow-Cooked Roast Lamb Shoulder with Herbs de Provence

 The Details

-2. Add the bulb of garlic cut in half horizontally, and onion halves to the roasting pan.
+2. Add the bulb of garlic, cut in half horizontally, and the onion halves to the base of the cast iron pot.

 6. Add the water and wine to the base of the pan, along with the remaining rosemary sprigs.